pairshaped/curlingio-docs/docs/event-management/round-robins.md

 ---
-id: stages
+id: round-robins
-title: Stages
+title: Round Robins
-slug: /event-management/stages
+slug: /event-management/round-robins
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Stages are your round robins and eventually playoff brackets (coming soon!).

-To get to the stages screen, first click on the name of a league of competition.
+To get to the stages screen and manage your round robins, first click on the name of a league of competition.

 ![Events List](/img/docs/event-management/shared/events.png)